This event has already passed. You can watch a livestream playback on The Wheeler Centre’s YouTube channel.

-For the official launch of Refugee Week 2021 and celebrating the theme of Unity, we have a panel discussion exploring the question: what does it take to evolve from ‘welcome’ to ‘unity’ in a community?
+This is the subject matter of the official launch of Refugee Week 2021 which celebrates this year’s theme of ‘Unity’ with a panel discussion that will be streamed online, exploring the question: what does it take to evolve from ‘welcome’ to ‘unity’ in a community?

 Peter Doyle is a former global account director in the software industry, who after retiring in Anglesea in 2009 with his wife Desi, decided his decades of experience in high-level business strategy could be put to good use in community projects.